Combine your Spanish classes in Cusco with a tour of the

 feet or 6271 meters above sea level.

-The Salkantay to Machu Picchu trek normally takes 5 days
+The Salkantay to Machu Picchu trek normally takes 5 days, although it is also possible to do a 4 day trek,

 and is less popular than the Inca Trail, which means that the trek is